Supplemental Health Protection Guide

 Traditional health insurance focuses on covering medical treatment but often leaves individuals financially exposed.
 Supplemental health insurance exists to help manage the financial disruption that can follow injuries or hospital events, providing cash to bridge the gap between medical coverage and real-world financial needs.

-Most financial stress during an injury doesn’t come only from hospital bills — it comes from the real-life costs that show up during recovery, such as deductibles, copays, coinsurance, travel for treatment, missed work, rent, and everyday expenses.
+Most financial stress during an injury doesn’t come only from hospital bills — it comes from the real-life costs that show up during recovery.
 Cash benefits give families flexibility and control by helping cover these gaps while the athlete focuses on recovery.

 What This Benefit Can Help Cover